What is a resistor?

 Variable Resistors or Potentiometers are those types of resistors whose Value can be changed during its usage.

 A photoresistor or light-dependent resistor (LDR) or photocell is a light-controlled variable resistor.
 The resistance of a photoresistor decreases with increasing incident light intensity; in other words, it exhibits photoconductivity.
 A photoresistor can be applied in light-sensitive detector circuits, and light- and dark-activated switching circuits.
 See the next Figure.

 PTC stands for “Positive Temperature Coefficient”.
 PTC thermistors are resistors with a positive temperature coefficient, which means that the resistance increases with increasing temperature.

-PTC thermistors are divided into two groups, based on the materials used, their structure and the manufacturing process.
+PTC thermistors are divided into two groups, based on the materials used, their structure, and the manufacturing process.
 The first group of PTC thermistors is comprised of silistors, which use silicon as the semiconductive material.
 They are used as PTC temperature sensors for their linear characteristic.
 The second group is the switching type PTC thermistor.
-This type of PTC thermistors is widely used in PTC heaters, sensors etc.
+This type of PTC thermistor is widely used in PTC heaters, sensors, etc.

 What is a varistor?

 A varistor is a voltage-dependent resistor (VDR).
 The resistance of a varistor is variable and depends on the voltage applied.
 Their resistance decreases when the voltage increases.
 In case of excessive voltage increases, their resistance drops dramatically.
 This behavior makes them suitable to protect circuits during voltage surges.
 Causes of a surge can include lightning strikes and electrostatic discharges.
 The most common type of VDR is the metal oxide varistor or MOV.